Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Results and discussion on heat transfer

 which compares the heat transfer enhancement with respect to the non-actuated flow with the volumetric flow rate injected through the jet.
 It must be remarked here that the actuation frequency and duty cycle do not affect the line pressure nor its velocity; consequently, this quantity $\zeta$ can be regarded as a ratio between a non-dimensional heat-transfer enhancement and a fair measure of the power output relative to the steady jet.
 As indicated in figure~\ref{fig:eta}, even if the overall enhancement is lower for actuated cases, the ``efficiency'' in providing that amount of enhancement is significantly higher than that of a steady jet.
 This is especially true for cases with actuation at $DC=25\%$, which at the ideal frequency present almost a $100\%$ increase in $\zeta$ with respect to the steady-jet case.
 These results pose a significant constraint to the decision of the control law; higher $DC$ and thus a higher injection of mass into the flow will provide a higher convective heat transfer, but at a lower $\zeta$ value.
-On the contrary, by maximizing $\zeta$ and reducing the power consumption of the system, also reducing the injected mass, the convective heat transfer enhancement is weaker.
+On the contrary, by maximising $\zeta$ and reducing the power consumption of the system, also reducing the injected mass, the convective heat transfer enhancement is weaker.
 Then, the selection of the actuation parameters will ultimately be driven by the requirements and constraints of the application.
+Furthermore, it is worth noting that the predicted values of $\zeta$ for heat transfer enhancement, based on the proposed model, lie within the uncertainty of the experimental data.
+The prediction is based on Eq.\eqref{eq:Edc} for the estimation of $E_{DC}$, and on the mean $E_f$ derived from Eq.\eqref{eq:Ef}, which is illustrated in figure~\ref{fig:Enhancement}(c) with a dashed-black line \lcap{--}{black}.